sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **aaa authentication failthrough**

 This command is used to either enable or disable the failthrough option.
-This command is useful when user has configured more than one tacacs+ server and when user has enabled tacacs+ authentication.
+This command is useful when user has configured more than one tacacs+/radius server and when user has enabled tacacs+/radius authentication.
 When authentication request to the first server fails, this configuration allows to continue the request to the next server.
 When this configuration is enabled, authentication process continues through all servers configured.
 When this is disabled and if the authentication request fails on first server, authentication process will stop and the login will be disallowed.